DevExpress/testcafe-studio-docs/documentation/user-interface/test-editor.md

 The **Test** editor consists of the following parts:

-* The toolbar - Provides information about the test (the test name, fixture name, tested page's URL) and buttons for perfoming [typical tasks](#typical-tasks) with it.
+* The toolbar - Provides information about the test (the test name, fixture name, tested page's URL) and buttons for perfoming [common tasks](#common-tasks) .

-    The fixture name is clickable and leads to the [Fixture](#fixture-editor) editor.
-The webpage's URL is clickable and leads to the webpage opened in the browser.
+    You can click the fixture name to open the fixture in the [Fixture](#fixture-editor) editor.
+You can also click the webpage's URL to view the webpage in the browser.

 * The test area - Displays the current test's content.
 * The **Actions** panel - Lists [actions](../working-with-testcafe-studio/recording-tests/test-actions/README.md) you can add to the test.